Tyabji family: Indian independence movement

 Badruddin Tyabji was a founding member and the first Muslim President of the Indian National Congress.
-Tyabji graduated from the University of London Middle Temple.
+Tyabji graduated from University College London a member institution of the University of London and was called to the bar at Middle Temple.
 Tyabji was the first Indian to hold the post of Chief Justice of the Bombay High Court.
 Tyabji was nominated to the Bombay Municipal Corporation, he was a member of the University of Bombay and appointed to the Bombay Legislative Council.
 Tyabji founded Anjuman-i-Islam College in Bombay.

-“Be moderate in your demands, be just in your criticism, be accurate in your facts, be logical in your conclusions, and you may rest assured that any propositions you may make to our rulers will be received with that benign consideration which is the characteristic of a strong and enlightened Government.”
-From the Presidential Address - Badruddin Tyabji Indian National Congress Session, 1887, Madras.

 Surayya Tyabji is recognised to have assisted in designing the flag of India.
 In the weeks leading up to Indian independence Jawaharlal Nehru instructed Tyabji’s husband Badruddin Tyabji to present a final design.
 This involved forming a committee with Dr Rajendra Prasad and contacting several of India’s top art schools.
 English historian Trevor Royle stated in The Last Days of The Raj: “Originally the tricolour was to have contained the spinning wheel symbol (charkha) used by Gandhi but this was a party symbol, which Tyabji thought might strike the wrong note.
 After much persuasion Gandhi agreed to the wheel because the Emperor Ashoka was venerated by Hindu and Muslim alike.
 The flag which flew on Nehru’s car that night had been specifically made by Tyabji’s wife”.

 Abbas Tyabji the Grand Old Man of Gujarat was a freedom fighter and close associate of Mahatma Gandhi, Tyabji was a prominent figure in the Indian independence movement.
 Tyabji served as the Chief Justice of Baroda State.
 In 1919, Tyabji was appointed chairman of the independent fact-finding committee by the Indian National Congress for the Jallianwala Bagh massacre.
 This led to him becoming a loyal supporter of Gandhi and the independence movement.
-In 1930, the Indian National Congress declared Purna Swaraj, following Gandhi’s arrest Tyabji launched the Dharasana Satyagraha marching alongside Kasturba Gandhi.
+In 1930, the Indian National Congress declared Purna Swaraj, following Gandhi's arrest.
+Tyabji launched the Dharasana Satyagraha, marching alongside Kasturba Gandhi.
 Tyabji was later appointed by Gandhi to become the leader of the Salt Satyagraha for which he was later arrested by the British Indian Government.

 Raihana Tyabji was a staunch follower of Mahatma Gandhi and renounced her familial inheritance to devote her life to his cause.
 Tyabji played a major role in the Non-cooperation movement, urging the masses to adopt ‘swadeshi’ as the principle of their lives.
 Tyabji was the president of the Youth League Congress and was arrested for participating in the Indian independence movement.
 Even though Tyabji was a Muslim she regularly sang Hindu devotional songs and was the first Muslim to sing Vande Mataram at an Indian National Congress session.
-Tyabji worked with Gandhi to eradicate untouchability and legalise the prohibition of child marriage.
+Tyabji worked with Gandhi to eradicate untouchability and prohibit child marriage.